facebook/react-native-website/website/blog/2025-08-12-react-native-0.81.md

 ### SafeAreaView deprecation

 The built-in `<SafeAreaView>` component was originally designed to provide **limited, iOS-only support** for keeping content in the “safe areas” of the screen (away from camera notches, rounded corners, etc).
-It is not compatible with edge-to-edge rendering on Android, and does not permit customization beyond simple padding.
+It is not compatible with edge-to-edge rendering on Android, and does not permit customization beyond padding.
 As a result, many apps have opted for more portable and flexible solutions, such as <code>[react-native-safe-area-context](https://appandflow.github.io/react-native-safe-area-context/)</code>.

 In React Native 0.81, the legacy `<SafeAreaView>` component is deprecated, and you will see warnings in React Native DevTools if your app uses it.